 Building a sustainable future with waste plastic

 Whether they’re contaminating viable plastics recycling or clogging up sorting machinery, soft plastics are a headache for councils and recycling facilities alike.
-But now a group of Edinburgh researchers led by Reader in Composite Materials and Processing Dr Dipa Roy are working on new uses for these waste plastics: creating robust composites for use by the construction industry.
+But now a group of Edinburgh researchers led by Personal Chair in Sustainable Materials Professor Dipa Roy are working on new uses for these waste plastics: creating robust composites for use by the construction industry.

 Image